 - Assisting in researching potential funding sources, including foundations, individuals and corporations, and tracking deadlines

 - Updating the sponsor spreadsheet as needed, organizing and entering all sponsor benefit fulfillment details as contracts are finalized

 - Supporting the Development Manager in reaching out and collecting artwork from sponsors, and relaying collateral to appropriate departments before deadline

-EVENTS MANAGER - POSITION FILLED
+EVENTS MANAGER - NOT CURRENTLY ACCEPTING APPLICATIONS

 The Events Manager will work directly with the Development Manager to plan all events for the Festival, including the March Launch Party and all Festival parties and happy hours.
 He/she will coordinate meetings with venue and food sponsors to determine décor and event needs for every party; work with rental companies to get furniture, linens and any other needed items for events; and obtain alcohol permits from the ABC Board for every party serving alcohol.
 The Events Manager (along with any assistants and events volunteers) is also responsible for set-up and break-down after every event.

 - Ability to lead a group of volunteers and work with differing personalities.

 - Ability to work within a budget and monitor expenses.